Hi There All, We couldn’t be happier with our choice of Village Obstetrics during pregnancy and the birth of our first baby.

-My husband and I planned to use the hypnosis techniques we learned in a Hypnobabies class in addition to a doula in hopes for an unmedicated birth.
-I imagined that our little girl would come late, because she was a first baby, and that when the contractions started, they would be mild, 30 minutes apart, and slowly and predictably ramp up.
+My husband and I planned to use the hypnosis techniques we learned in a Hypnobabies class in addition to a doula in hopes of an unmedicated birth.
+I imagined that our little girl would come late because she was the first baby and that when the contractions started, they would be mild, 30 minutes apart, and slowly and predictably ramp up.
 My husband and I would celebrate the early part of labor with a glass of wine, then I would sleep, and upon waking, the intense contractions would send us to the hospital.

 Pushing was the best part!
 Dr. Worth and our doula were completely in sync with each other as pushing coaches.
 Dr. Worth in particular was just phenomenal at this point — direct with instructions, hugely encouraging, and gave clear feedback so I could push even more effectively.
 She was so calm yet determined — almost six weeks later, my husband and I often reminisce how we felt more than 100% safe and confident in those moments when our baby was on her way out.
 I can’t stress how important this is because I was so physically exhausted by this point that if it weren’t for Dr. Worth’s coaching and encouragement, I may have asked for a C-section.
 Instead, she helped me see I was stronger than I thought I was in those moments.